 Yes.
 In fact, mobile and online sports wagering is the lone legalized method for betting on sports in Wyoming.
 Retail betting outlets are not available to residents or visitors.

 Wyoming's casinos are located on the Wind River Indian Reservation.
 Wyoming's Wind River Casino Hotel is the state's largest gambling facility.

 Wyoming residents and visitors alike, can make legal sports bets online including via their mobile devices.

 Four sportsbooks are online and operational within Wyoming.
 The state's gaming commission was given the directive to issue up to five sportsbook licenses and there is no cap on the total number of operators.

 Yes.
 You can place a bet on Wyoming college athletics or wager on out-of-state collegiate teams.

 Yes.
-As of March 10, 2022, you can bet on sports with FanDuel as well as play Daily Fantasy Sports.
-At this point, three of the minimum required five sports betting operators have gone live in Wyoming.
+As of March 10, 2022, you can legally bet on sports with FanDuel in Wyoming as well as play Daily Fantasy Sports.

 Wyoming authorized state-regulated online sports wagering.
 Legalized sports betting takes place online-only.
 Land-based gambling venues are currently prohibited from opening retail sportsbooks.

 No. Visitors and Wyomingites are permitted to place online sports wagers, but they must be physically located within the state.

 Joshua Howe is a sports betting editor at Covers, helping make smarter sports bettors since 2021.
 The experienced writer and editor has reviewed over 20 sportsbooks and has been placing his own wagers for three years and counting.
 He prefers FanDuel for its sleek app design and variety of NBA markets.